Our evidence-based analysis of Oxiracetam features

 An example oxiracetam and aniracetam stack may look like this.

-The most commonly reported unpleasant side effect of oxiracetam, and indeed of all racetam-class supplements, is a headache.
-Headaches are usually related to either high dosage or choline depletion, therefore, adding a good choline source to your regimen or reducing the amount of oxiracetam ingested can often eliminate the problem.
+The most commonly reported unpleasant side effect of oxiracetam is headache, which is true of all racetam class nootropics.
+Racetam related headaches are usually associated with either high dosage or choline depletion, so adding a good choline source to your regimen or reducing the amount of oxiracetam ingested can often eliminate the problem.

 Where to Buy